xivanalysis/xivanalysis/README.md

 The modules are split into a number of groups:

 - `core`: Unsurprisingly, the core system modules.
 These provide commonly-used functionality (see the section on dependency below), as well as job-agnostic modules such as "Don't die".
-- `[job]`: Each supported job has its own group of modules, that provide specialised analysis/information for that job.
+- `jobs/[job]`: Each supported job has its own group of modules, that provide specialised analysis/information for that job.

-The `core` module group is always loaded, followed by the modules for the job currently being analysed.
+- `bosses/[boss]`: Like jobs, some bosses have groups of modules, usually used to analyse unique fight mechanics, or provide concrete implementations that fflogs does not currently provide itself.

+Modules from `core` are loaded first, followed by bosses, then jobs.

 Each group of modules is contained in its own folder, alongside any other required files.
-Job-specific groups also require a `CONFIG.js`, which defines all required metadata for that job's analysis, including a reference to all the modules that should be loaded.
-These config files are referenced in `parser/jobs/AVAILABLE_JOBS.js`
+All groups besides `core` also require a `CONFIG.js`, which defines all required metadata for their analysis, including a reference to all the modules that should be loaded.
+These config files are referenced in `parser/AVAILABLE_CONFIG.js`

 ### Modules